3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/cli.md

 - `info`: General operational messages (default)
 - `debug`: Detailed debugging information
 - `trace`: Most detailed logs for troubleshooting

+All console log messages are written to `stderr`, regardless of the selected log level.
+This design ensures that structured output (for example, JSON returned by commands such as `info` or `connect`) written to `stdout` remains clean and uncorrupted by log entries.
+This separation makes it possible, for example, to pipe structured output to another program while log messages remain visible in the terminal.

+The `--quiet` option disables log messages on the console entirely.
+With this option, only the structured output on `stdout` is printed.
+Although not strictly required due to the separation of `stdout` and `stderr`, it is useful when a completely silent console is desired except for structured output.

 Log messages can also be recorded in a log file specified with the `--log-file` option.
 The log level set with the `--log-level` option also applies to the log file.